Our practicum students are accepting new clients and offering services at reduced rates.

 Contact us at email@example.com or 416-570-5050 to find out more.

 Welcome to the Cognitive & Interpersonal Therapy Centre (CITC), located in North Toronto at the Yonge & Eglinton Centre.
 Our services are also available online through our convenient and easily accessible virtual office.
 From the comfort of your home and from anywhere in Ontario, you can talk to one of our mental health professionals through a secure and encrypted portal.
-Due to the COVID-19 pandemic, as of March 16th, 2020 face-to-face appointments have been temporarily suspended.
-Our virtual office is open to all new and existing clients.

 Founded by Dr. Carolina McBride, C. Psych in 2003, CITC has grown to be a leading psychology practice that offers specialized treatment in Cognitive Behaviour Therapy (CBT) and Interpersonal Psychotherapy (IPT).
 Our team is made of fully qualified Clinical Psychologists, Registered Psychotherapists, Psychological Associates, and Ph.D. and Master’s level students who have extensive experience in CBT and IPT.
 Together, our aim is to improve your overall mental health and wellbeing.